 - What's more, they are absolutely and utterly immutable, such that they can change history, just by being read.
 In Oblivion the ultimate Thieves' Guild quest involves stealing one in order to break a Daedric curse.
 (Yes, even the power of a Daedric Prince pales in comparison to the power of the Scrolls.)

-- In Skyrim the player gets to read one themselves.
-If used near a temporal rift known as the "Time Wound", the Scroll lets yousee an important piece of the past; used anywhere else it temporarily strikes them blind.
+- In Skyrim the player gets to read one for the first time.
+If opened near a temporal rift known as the "Time Wound", the Scroll lets yousee an important piece of the past.
+If used anywhere else it, temporarily strikes you blind.
 The only reason why it only temporarily strikes them blind is because the Dragonborn's soul technically exists outside of time also.
 (Several more Elder Scrolls play into the plot of the Dawnguard DLC, though you'll only need to gather them there.
 A Moth Priest will read them for you.)

 - Another non-time travel version is in Predator: Concrete Jungle.
 The game starts in 1920s Chicago, where the Predator accidentally leaves some of his technology behind.
 Cut to modern-day, and the technology has become way advanced, with Hollywood Cyborgs and flying cars and all that fun stuff.